 Recovers formatted data

-Yes, Recuva can recover files from newly formatted or damaged drives
+Yes, Foremost can recover files from a corrupted file system or reformatted partition

 For Beginners: A Quick Intro To Data Recovery Software

-Data recovery software makes it possible for you to retrieve corrupt, lost, or unintentionally deleted files from your hard drive, USB, mobile phone, CD-ROM, memory card, or gaming device.
+Data recovery software makes it possible for you to retrieve corrupt, lost, or unintentionally deleted files from your hard drive, external hard drive, USB, memory card, or gaming device.
 While data recovery software is usually quite expensive, some options are open-source and free to download and use.

 When Is It Worth Using a Data Recovery Tool?